Donna Ross Dispute Resolution is a boutique practice specialized in negotiation, dispute resolution and prevention.

 Negotiation is the first step.
 Effective negotiation is key to ensuring a positive outcome for all parties.
 Assisted negotiation or deal mediation enables parties to focus on the substance of the agreement with an experienced neutral guiding the process to promote optimal performance and a healthy business relationship.

 Nonetheless, disputes inevitably arise in business relationships.
 What is most important is to have adequate procedures in place beforehand – preferably set forth in the agreement – to manage and resolve them in a prompt and cost-effective way that makes commercial sense.

 ADR, or Alternative Dispute Resolution (also termed amicable or appropriate dispute resolution), encompasses a number of techniques that parties can choose to resolve their disputes out of court, or in parallel to court proceedings.

 While Mediation, which allows parties to forge their own settlement agreement with the aid of a neutral, is the cornerstone of any ADR practice, when a binding decision is required, Arbitration may be the best means of resolution.
 This is particularly true for international deals or disputes.

 Donna Ross Dispute Resolution advises companies, individuals and their counsel on best practices for negotiating deals and preventing disputes by helping them to understand the legal and business implications of their obligations – particularly in cross-border deals – by adeptly representing them in negotiations and drafting agreements with appropriate dispute resolution clauses.
 The firm also provides business and legal consultancy services.

-The founder and principal, Donna Ross, LL.M., FCIArb, PRI, is an NMAS accredited mediator, a seasoned negotiator, an arbitrator and attorney-at-law who brings global experience and a wealth of legal, ADR and business knowledge to her clients in Australia, the U.S., Europe and throughout the world.
+The founder and principal, Donna Ross, LL.M., FCIArb, PRI, is an Australian and U.S. lawyer, an NMAS accredited mediator, a seasoned negotiator and an arbitrator who brings global experience and a wealth of legal, ADR and business knowledge to her clients in Australia, the U.S., Europe and throughout the world.